 - a.
 Passwords are changed periodically. - b.
-Financial reporting software applications provide an audit trail of changes to key master files. - c.
+Financial reporting software applications provide an audit trail of changes to keymaster files. - c.
 Financial software is maintained on a dedicated server. - d.
-Backups are performed on the financial database. - e.
-A list of accounting system passwords is maintained in a secure location with access available only to the Executive Director and the Director of Business and Operations.
-The Finance Chair may be granted access on an as-needed basis.
+Backups are performed no less than once per week on the financial database. - e.
+Each user of a financial system should maintain their own unique login and should not be shared with any other person.

-See "Disbursements" on page 77.
+See "Disbursements"